 - Terms that you must pay an amount if you don't move out as scheduled; it's usually called "liquidated damages" or payment for use and occupancy of the house

-As the seller, you'll usually respond to the buyer's offer with a counteroffer accepting some terms and proposing changes to others.
+As the seller, you're likely to respond to the buyer's offer with a counteroffer, which accepts some terms and proposes changes to others.

 Common counteroffer proposals include:

-- Giving the buyer less time to remove contingencies such as inspections and selling his or her current home, or removing these contingencies altogether
+- Less time for the buyer to remove contingencies such as inspections and selling his or her current home.

-- Excluding certain items from the sale, such as your antique heirloom chandelier you're taking when you move
+- Excluding certain items from the sale, such as your antique stove.

-Now you and the buyer can move ahead and make your way to closing.
+Now you and the buyer can move ahead toward the closing.